 Sony MDR7506 Headphones

 I’ve been using this model since 2003.
-What I like most about them is how crisp the sound is.
-They’re perfect for this type of work.
+What I like most about them is how crisp and flat the sound is.
+They’re perfect for field recording work.

 Most of the time, you’ll find these for $99, sometimes you can get them for as low as $65 dollars.

-The DR40 does come with batteries in its package, but you’ll run through those very quickly.
+My DR40 came with batteries in its package, I hope yours does as well, but you’ll run through those very quickly.
 Purchase good rechargeable batteries and a battery charger this way you’re never stuck in a recording session.